codesections-personal/codesections/content/blog/mastodon-elevator-pitch/index.md

 +++
-title = "Mastodon is better than Twitter: Elevator Pitch" date = 2018-07-26
+title = "Mastodon Is Better than Twitter: Elevator Pitch" date = 2018-07-26
 +++
 Mastodon is a new (ish) social media platform that is basically like Twitter, but